 18. Seed Packets For Your Survival Garden

-Let’s talk survival gardening!
-In the beginning of Spring, you can purchase seed packets at your local dollar store for almost nothing!
+Let’s talk about survival gardening!
+At the beginning of Spring, you can purchase seed packets at your local dollar store for almost nothing!
 Consider looking there first before you visit your local garden center, and you may just save a few bucks!

-Corporals Corner shows a video on dollar store survival gear:
+Corporals Corner shows this video on dollar store survival gear:

-Have you purchased survival gear from your local dollar store?
-Tell us in the comment section below.
+Have you purchased any of these survival gear from your local dollar store?
+Tell us in the comments section below!